Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

 \begin{itemize} \item {Scenario 1: No outliers.} In an ideal, contamination-free setting, the MLE is, as expected, more statistically efficient and achieves a lower RMSE.
 The $\gamma$-Stein estimators exhibit a slight loss of efficiency, which represents the classic trade-off between robustness and optimal performance on clean data.

-\item {Scenario 2: With outliers.} The practical value of the $\gamma$-Stein method becomes undeniable when the data is contaminated.
-As shown in Table \ref{tab:quartic_results}, the MLE's performance degrades catastrophically; its estimates become severely biased, and the RMSE increases by nearly an order of magnitude.
+\item {Scenario 2: With outliers.} The difference between the MLE and the $\gamma$-Stein estimators becomes clearer under contamination.
 Conversely, the $\gamma$-Stein estimators remain remarkably stable.
-The estimator with $\gamma= 0.3$, in particular, maintains an RMSE that is nearly identical to its performance on clean data, effectively ignoring the influence of the outliers. \end{itemize} Crucially, these robust estimates were obtained without the expensive numerical integration required by MLE, highlighting the dual advantages of the $\gamma$-Stein framework for challenging, real-world modeling tasks.
+The estimator with $\gamma= 0.3$, in particular, maintains an RMSE that is nearly identical to its performance on clean data, reducing the influence of the outliers. \end{itemize} These estimates are obtained without the numerical integration required by the MLE in this example.
+Thus the experiment illustrates both the robustness effect of the weighting and the normalizing-constant-free nature of the estimating equation.